SidewardsBanana/itd256/Books Database/Books Database.md

 >``SELECT "Books"."Book Title", "Authors"."Author First", "Authors"."Author Last", "Books"."Publication Year" FROM "Authors" JOIN "Books" ON "Authors"."Author_ID" = "Books"."Author_ID";``

 The "Author". and The "Books".
 Is Used When You Have The Same Named Fields In Both Tables So It Specifies Which Table...
-(I Think)

 I Don't Think I Need This But I'm Using It For Demonstration

 ## Picture Of What Both Tables Joined Looks Like